TomArcher/node-sandbox/node-sandbox/docs/deploy-node-app-to-azure.md

 ## Deploy your Node.js app to Azure

-1. Open a command prompt or bash window, and change directories to the location of your Node project.
+1. Open a command prompt or bash window, and change directories to the location of your Node app.

 1. [Install Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).